glmontano/scrape_chevron_houston_marathon/README.md

 `pip install -r requirements.txt`

 Google Chrome driver is also required.
-Download the <driver version> required for your <Google Chrome> browser version:
+Download the *driver version* required for your *Google Chrome browser version*.

 	`https://chromedriver.chromium.org/downloads`

-# To Do
+## To Do

 Update driver functions due to `DeprecationWarning`: